 Lifetime Learning Credits are available to all taxpayers who attend at least one course during the year at an institution eligible to participate in the federal student aid program.
 It is not necessary that the student pursue a degree or certification to qualify, and it's available for any year of study.
 The credit covers the cost of tuition and fees plus any amount for books and supplies you are required to purchase directly from the school.

 If you prefer to claim a deduction for your school expenses rather than a credit, the IRS allows you to deduct some of your tuition and fee payments.
+However, this deduction has expired as of the end of 2013.
 Since this is not an itemized expense, anyone can take the deduction.
 One thing to keep in mind is that you can never claim more than one educational tax benefit per student, per year.
 You cannot claim a tuition deduction and a tax credit in the same year for the same student.

 If you claim either of the tax credits, the IRS requires you to fill out Form 8863 and attach it to your tax return.
 Form 8863 requires you to calculate the appropriate credit amount based on your eligible school expenses.
 In order to claim the tax credit for yourself, you cannot be claimed as a dependent on a different taxpayer's tax return.
 Otherwise, only that taxpayer is eligible to claim the credit on your behalf.